 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases at no additional cost to you.

-So, let’s dive into some ideas and tips that I personally love and I’m sure you will enjoy too!
+So, I’m going to share some ideas and tips on how to decorate a mantel that I personally love, and I’m sure you will enjoy too!

 What Colors To Use For Your Thanksgiving Mantel